Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02j_Settings.md

 Click this button to delete the selected row(s).

 - [SAVE]
 Click this button to save any changes made in the added rows.
+Unsaved changes are marked with a small red triangle on the top left corner of the corresponding table cell.